VA Accredited Representatives ► Disability Claim Assistance

 What is the role of an accredited representative?

 A VSO, along with state, county, and other local Veteran service representatives are trained to help you understand and apply for any VA benefits you may be entitled to including: compensation, education, vocational rehabilitation and employment, home loans, life insurance, pension, health care, and burial benefits.
-Additionally, your VSO can help you gather any evidence needed and submit a on your behalf.
+Additionally, your VSO can help you gather any evidence needed and submit a Fully Developed Claim on your behalf.
 Many VSOs provide their services free-of-charge, but they may request reimbursement for unusual expenses.

 In addition to assisting Veterans and their families with VA claims, VSOs also sponsor a range of Veteran-centric programs such as providing transportation to and from VA medical center appointments, funds and volunteers for disaster relief, and grants.
 VSOs also lobby Congress on behalf of issues facing Veterans and help support requests for resources needed by VA to better serve Veterans, their families, and survivors.
 The VA Office of General Counsel maintains a list of VA-recognized organizations and VA-accredited individuals that are authorized to assist in the preparation, presentation and prosecution of VA benefit claims.
 For more information is available to veterans at https://www.va.gov/ogc/accreditation.asp on how to select a representative, find out who can charge fees relating to representation, file a complaint about your representative, or to dispute a charged by an agent or attorney based on reasonableness.

 Unlike VSOs, VA accredited claims agents and attorneys may charge a fee for their services.
 For more information on what to do if you believe you were charged an unreasonable fee by a claims agent or attorney, see the fact sheet on How to Challenge a Fee at https://www.va.gov/OGC/docs/Accred/HowtoChallengeaFee.pdf.